wolfi-dev/os/CONTRIBUTING.md

 ## Package versioning

-- When bumping version of a package, you will need to update the version, epoch & sha256 in package YAML file as well as Makefile.
+- When bumping version of a package, you will need to update the version, epoch & shasum (sha256 or sha512) in package YAML file as well as Makefile.

 - `epoch` needs to be bump when package version remains the same but something else changes. `epoch` needs to be reset to 0 when it's a new version of the package.